techcodedu/Snippets/Part_1_Project_and_VENV_setup.md

   }
 ```

+**3. Saving and Testing:**

+1. Save the snippets file.
-- Save the snippet. and the prefix keyword "setup"
+2. in a .html file type the prefix keyword "setup"